-- (i) Physical impairments include: physiological disorders or conditions; cosmetic disfigurement; or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs (which would include speech organs that are not respiratory such as vocal cords, soft palate, tongue, etc.); respiratory, including speech organs; cardiovascular; reproductive; digestive; genitourinary; hemic and lymphatic; skin; and endocrine. - (ii) Mental impairments include mental or psychological disorders, such as mental retardation, organic brain syndrome, emotional or mental illness, and specific learning disabilities.
+- (i) Physical impairments include: physiological disorders or conditions; cosmetic disfigurement; or anatomical loss affecting one or more of the following body systems: neurological; musculoskeletal; special sense organs (which would include speech organs that are not respiratory such as vocal cords, soft palate, tongue, etc.); respiratory, including speech organs; cardiovascular; reproductive; digestive; genitourinary; hemic and lymphatic; skin; and endocrine. - (ii) Mental impairments include mental or psychological disorders, such as intellectual disabilities, organic brain syndrome, emotional or mental illness, and specific learning disabilities.

 An individual who has a record of a physical or mental impairment that substantially limits one or more of the individual's major life activities.
-Major life activities include such activities as caring for one's self, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working.

 An individual who is regarded as having a physical or mental impairment that substantially limits one or more major life activity, regardless of whether or not that individual actually has the impairment.
+If the individual does not have the physical or mental impairment, no reasonable modification is required to be provided.

-- 5. "Major life activities" include functions such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, and working, and impairments of major bodily functions. - 6.
+- "Major life activities" include functions such as caring for oneself, performing manual tasks, walking, seeing, hearing, speaking, breathing, learning, working, and impairments of major bodily functions. - 6.
 "Discrimination" includes segregation and separation.
-Discrimination also occurs when a policy or practice negatively impacts individuals with a disability, even though discrimination is not the intent or purpose of the policy.

-7. "Disability" means:

-- (a) A physical, mental or medical impairment resulting from anatomical, physiological, genetic or neurological conditions which prevents the exercise of a normal bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques; or - (b) A record of such an impairment; or - (c) A condition regarded by others as such an impairment, provided, however, that in all provisions of this article dealing with employment, the term shall be limited to disabilities which, upon the provision of reasonable accommodations, do not prevent the complainant from performing in a reasonable manner the activities involved in the job or occupation sought or held. - 8.
-"Reasonable modification" means actions taken which permit a program applicant or participant with a disability access to CDJFS programs or to perform the essential activities involved in the job or occupation sought or held and include, but are not limited to, provision of an accessible worksite, acquisition or modification of equipment, support services for persons with impaired hearing or vision, job restructuring and modified work schedules.
-An accommodation will not be considered reasonable if it imposes an undue hardship on the CDJFS or fundamentally alters the program.
+Discrimination also occurs when a policy or practice negatively impacts individuals with a disability, even though discrimination is not the intent or purpose of the policy or practice. - 7.
+"Disability" means: - (a) A physical, mental impairment resulting from anatomical, physiological, genetic or neurological conditions which prevents the exercise of a normal bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques; or - (b) A record of such an impairment; or - (c) A condition regarded by others as such an impairment, provided, however, that in all provisions of this policy dealing with employment, the term shall be limited to disabilities which, upon the provision of reasonable modifications, do not prevent the individual from performing in a reasonable manner the activities involved in the job or occupation sought or held. - 8.
+"Reasonable modification" means actions taken which permit a program applicant or participant with a disability access to CDJFS/OMJ programs or to perform the essential activities involved in the job or occupation sought or held and include, but are not limited to, provision of an accessible worksite, acquisition or modification of equipment, support services for persons who are deaf, hard of hearing or who have issues with vision, job restructuring and modified work schedules.
+A modification will not be considered reasonable if it imposes an undue hardship on the CDJFS/OMJ or fundamentally alters the program.

 9. "Service animal" means a dog that is individually trained to do work or perform tasks for a person with a disability.
+Emotional support animals (ESAs) refer to dogs and other pets that provide emotional support and comfort to their owners on a daily basis